Nik Johnson: 2021 Cambridge and Peterborough mayoral election

 Johnson was selected to be the Labour candidate by a vote of local party members in November 2020, beating the Cambridge city councillor Katie Thornburrow.
 In his campaign, he said would introduce bus franchising, alongside rebranding buses and providing free or subsidised bus travel to young people.
 He also said he would seek government funding to build more council houses.
 He also proposed renaming the combined authority to "Greater Cambridgeshire".
 Despite having stood as "Dr Nik Johnson" in four previous elections to public office, he was prevented from using his title on the ballot paper for this election.

 Johnson was elected to the role of Mayor of Cambridgeshire and Peterborough in the 2021 mayoral election.
 Upon taking office, he became entitled to the style of Mayor.
 In the first round, he came in second place with 32.8% of the vote.
 He won in the second round when he received 72.7% of transferred second preferences from the eliminated Liberal Democrat candidate.
 Residents of Johnson's village, Great Gransden, stood on the street and applauded his victory.
 He said he would continue to work half a day each week as a paediatrician.

+In 7 February 2025, Johnson announced that he would not be seeking re-election and saying it was "a step too far" and the heavy physical toll the role had taken on him.
+The Labour Party had not run a candidate adoption process by that date.